juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Customize cache dirs {#custom-cachedirs}

-Cache paths are currently supported:

-1. HostPath
-2. PVC

-:::info
+With CSI Driver, you can use either a host directory, or a PVC as cache storage.
+However, do notice that:

-- When using a PVC as a cache path, it is important to note that the PVC needs to be created in advance, and make sure it is in the same namespace as the MountPod.
+- When using PVC as a cache path, it is the PVC must be created in advance, in the same namespace as the Mount Pod.
-- If you have customized a Volume, you need to make sure that the MountPath in the customized Volume is not duplicated with the HostPath configured below.
-:::.
+- When using custom volume, make sure its `mountPath` does not conflict with other `hostPath` directory.

 #### Using ConfigMap